 In lieu of physical desires for people or things, they focus on love for a higher being.
 A spiritual life.

 Focus on learning, and/or teaching.
-Those treasures that can’t be kept in a bank account or safe.
+Those treasures can’t be kept in a bank account or safe.
 But, they can be shared among all who open their minds.

 Two orange-clad spiritual luminaries were on the road with us for more than a week.
-Reason being, “A holy place has to be seen through ears,” according to trip leader Shivani Agarwal.
+The reason being, “A holy place has to be seen through ears,” according to trip leader Shivani Agarwal.
 “This is an important aspect of spirituality.
 Otherwise, a visit to these places is reduced to a picnic spot.
 Their significance and relevance can only be understood if we get education by those who have understood their significance and relevance.
 This is how knowledge is transmitted.”

 Shyamananda Das and Chaitanya Charan were born and raised in India.
 They each chose the monastic Vaishnava life about three decades ago.
 Both began their adulthood with sharp inquisitive minds.
 Chaitanya was an engineering student who scored 2350 out of 2400 on his GREs.
 He worked as a software engineer before he gave up the material life.
-Nicknamed the Spiritual Scientist, he’s authored 25 books and has 750,000 followers on one of his facebook pages.
+Nicknamed the Spiritual Scientist, he’s authored 25 books and has 750,000 followers on one of his Facebook pages.